 I heard all the normal stuff.
 “You’ll see.”
 “Good luck with that.”
 “Hahaha!”

 But it just didn’t make sense to me.
 I had seen how effective child training was in other areas of my parenting and I had a solid grasp of the science of how potty training works in a child’s brain… so why couldn’t I potty train sooner rather than later?

 For that matter, why wouldn’t I WANT to potty train sooner rather than later?

-So, in true Shelley style, I wrapped up all the negativity, shipped it off to Timbuktu and went on my merry parenting way, ready to potty train my little man just as soon as he was able.
+So, I wrapped up all the negativity, shipped it off to Timbuktu, and went on my merry parenting way, ready to potty train my little man just as soon as he was able.

 And that’s just what I did.
 Then I did it again with my little lady.
 Then with another little lady.
 And finally, yet again, with my last little man.

 That makes four little ones, both boys and girls, of VARYING personalities all potty-trained before their second birthdays.

 It’s important to note that I don’t take credit for their ability to use the potty at that age.
 Those precious babies get all the credit for that.
 All I did was require them to use their abilities.